How to be productive in our jam-packed lives

 • Time-bound: Have an end date for your goal, and split your actions into days or weeks.

-Say your goal is to learn to code in 2020.
+Say your goal is to learn Python this year.
 Questions you can answer to make your goal SMART include:

-Specific: WHY do you want to learn?
+• Specific: WHY do you want to learn?
+For a career change, promotion, or just for yourself?
 And therefore, what exactly do you need to learn to achieve that?

-Action-oriented: What are the exact steps you need to take to achieve your goal?
+• Action-oriented: What are the exact steps you need to take to achieve your goal?
 This section can quickly turn into a can of worms.
-Taking a coding courses can provide the actions you need to learn the skills, but what else needs to be done to achieve your WHY?
+Taking a coding course can provide the actions you need to learn the skills, but what else needs to be done to achieve your WHY?

-Time-bound: When do you want to complete your goal?
-How much time will you dedicate each day/week/month on each action step to achieve your goal?
+• Time-bound: When do you want to complete your goal?
+How much time will you dedicate each day/week/month to each action step to achieve your goal?

 Take the time to write down your goals, and answer each SMART section question above.
 By using the SMART goal framework, you’ll see your goal start to grow into a plan.